 The truth is that your employees' capabilities stretch beyond what their title says.
-Pluckd identifies those "hidden" capabilities using mix of both peer- and self-assessments.
+Pluckd identifies those "hidden" capabilities using a mix of both peer- and self-assessments.
 Now, with our Talent Search, you can tap into that knowledge.
-Enter the skills you need for a role, project or gig and we will show you who are the employees best prepared to face that challenge.
+Enter the skills you need for a role, project, or gig and we will show you who are the employees best prepared to face that challenge.

 How it works

 If you log into Pluckd and you're an admin, you'll find a new option named "Talent Search" at the sidebar.
 Click and you'll land on the Talent Search page:

 This is where you can enter skills to create a talent profile.
 As you input the skills, we'll start showing you potential matches.

 Let's begin by entering "UX - User Experience" as our first skill:

 Lo and behold, we have two employees who are skilled in UX! 🥳

 Notice that, by default, only the people who said they would be open to new opportunities will show.
 You can seen the entire, unfiltered list, by unticking the box above the results.

 When we click it, the profile of "Luis Monk", a SEO Coordinator that also knows UX appears.
 But notice that Luis is not open to new opportunities.
 Users can change this setting at their profile page whenever they want.
 We can always turn the option back on and show only people who are open to new opportunities.
 Bye Luis!